Starotitorov/react-native-deep-link/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/react-native-deep-link.svg)](https://www.npmjs.com/package/react-native-deep-link)

 React Native deep linking library.
-To add deep linking to your project just create a routes config, the package will do the rest!
+If you need to handle deep links in your project, just create a routes config, the package will do the rest!

 If you are using react-navigation you should know that it supports deep linking out of the box, **but it is a common practice to add navigation state to redux**.